Book your stay

 The Rooms at Goodnestone Park

 Goodnestone Park has numerous stunning reception rooms, with several living rooms, a luxurious library and a magnificent dining room.
-These are perfect for celebrations or more relaxed moments of contemplation and are ideal for corporate events, weddings, or luxury rural retreats.
+These are perfect for celebrations or more relaxed moments of contemplation and are ideal for corporate events, weddings, or luxury rural retreats in Kent.

 The Jane Austen Room